NetherlandsForensicInstitute/asmtransformers/asmtransformers/docs/architecture.md

 ### ISA preprocessing

-The ISA-specific preprocessing path is implemented in [asmtransformers.preprocessors](../asmtransformers/preprocessors/__init__.py), with current implementations for ARM64, x86/amd64, and RISC-V. I386 is also supported, but gets preprocessed using the x86 preprocessor.
+The ISA-specific preprocessing path is implemented in [asmtransformers.preprocessors](../asmtransformers/preprocessors/__init__.py), with current implementations for amd64, arm64, i386 and riscv64 (though amd64 and i386 are preprocessed by the same `X86Preprocessor`).

 Its responsibilities are: